Dr. Rebecca (Becky) Lynn Stokes-Poths, Adjunct Faculty on Influential Women

 02What’s the best career advice you’ve ever received?

 Always preparing my subordinates to one day take my place.
 We're always preparing the next generation.
-I always told them, you are my tomorrow, and you will be taking care of me as a retiree in the military healthcare system.
+I always told my subordinates, you are my tomorrow, and you will be taking care of me as a retiree in the military healthcare system.
 I just paid it forward.
 I never forgot where I came from.
 I received a lot of great advice and wisdom from many people that culminated in those things.
 It wasn't from one specific person or one separate bit of advice, but putting it all together.

-03What values are most important to you in your work and personal life?
+05What values are most important to you in your work and personal life?

 Join Influential Women and start making an impact.
 Register now.